aledecicco/english-programming-language/docs/syntax.md

 Divide each number in L by 2.
 Print each number in L.
 ```
-Here, we specify the type of the iterator, and the functions `divide by` and `print` are called for each element of the list of numbers `L`.
+Here, we specify the type of the iterator (which can be skipped by using the word `element` instead), and the functions `divide by` and `print` are called for each element of the list of numbers `L`.
 Note that references also work with iterators, passing each element of the list by reference.

 We can also combine two lists using two iterators in the same sentence.
 A similar `for-each` loop is provided for clarity:
 ```